Roundtable-HTN/client/README.md

 RoundTable brings games, meetings, and gatherings to life by virtually simulating real-life table games and objects!

-This is the client-side web interface written in React 18.
+This is the client-side web interface written in React 18 and Material UI CSS.